 If travelling independently you can take the bus from Valletta to Cirkewwa, the same place where you take the ferry for Gozo and then get the ferry from here.

-Remember to also bring your swimming costume, a beach towel, snacks and a bottle of water (food and drink is more expensive here!).
+Remember to also bring your swimming costume, a beach towel, snacks and a bottle of water (food and drink are more expensive here!).

 Make sure to explore the west of the island of Malta too!
 Do a boat tour of The Blue Grotto here – the views back across to the island of Malta are stunning.